New Mexico Best Places to Retire - A Guide

-New Mexico, population slightly over 2 million in 2010, has the altitude, scenery, and beautiful towns that have attracted many baby boomers to retire in New Mexico - Land of Enchantment.
+New Mexico, population slightly over 2 million in 2012, has the altitude, scenery, and beautiful towns that have attracted many baby boomers to the many best places to retire in New Mexico - Land of Enchantment.
 Santa Fe is the capital and Albuquerque is the largest city.
 New Mexico's cost of living can vary a great deal - Santa Fe tends to be much more expensive than other parts of the state.
 It has a rich Spanish and native American culture that adds charm and interest to the state.
 The Wikipedia entry for New Mexico has more interesting facts.

 New Mexico Climate

 The New Mexico climate is that of the steppe, characterized by aridity and an altitude above 3000 feet.
 Summers are hot and dry, there is plenty of sunshine.
 There is a lot of snow in the mountains.